The islands and islets of Mono Lake are important nesting sites for the California Gulls.

 Electric fencing funded by Mono Lake Committee members, 2017

 Five years of persistent and severe drought lowered the level of Mono Lake by more than seven vertical feet, so that Negit Island and adjacent islets were again nearly connected to the mainland by a landbridge.
-Only a few feet of water In 2016 researchers discovered signs that coyotes had reached a few of the islets and preyed on gull eggs and chicks.
+In 2016 researchers discovered signs that coyotes had reached a few of the islets and preyed on gull eggs and chicks.

 In response, the Mono Lake Committee worked to model several different scenarios for precipitation and runoff in order to understand the conditions that might require extra protection for the gulls.
 It became clear that the gull rookery would be in serious danger in the spring, even after the exceptionally wet winter of 2016-2017, because the runoff wouldn’t raise the lake above the threshold of concern until well into nesting season.